Uncover gene modules and their regulatory programs from single-cell data

 - expression

-matrix of pre-processed single cell expression data withp
+p x nmatrix of pre-processed single cell expression data withprows of genes andncolumns of cells.- genesymbols

 A vector of gene names corresponding to rows of